 The Neuro-Oncology Fellowship program provides intense, comprehensive training in the management of primary brain tumors and neurological complications of cancer.
 The overall goal is to cultivate the careers of young physician-scientists to become leaders in the field of neuro-oncology.
-The fellowship program is carefully, but flexibly designed to accommodate the individual needs of candidates aiming at either clinical practice or academic positions on completion of training.
+The fellowship program is carefully, but flexibly designed to accommodate the individual needs of candidates aiming at either clinical practice or academic positions upon completion of training.

-The neuro-oncology fellowship consists of two to three years of training:
+The Neuro-Oncology Fellowship consists of two to three years of training:

 - The first year is dedicated to clinical neuro-oncology, dealing with primary brain tumors in outpatient and inpatient settings and with neurological complications of cancer.